sstadick/modular-community/recipes/mojo-regex/README.md

 # Mojo Regex
 Regular Expressions Library for Mojo

-`regex` is a regex library featuring a hybrid DFA/NFA engine architecture that automatically optimizes pattern matching based on complexity.
+`mojo-regex` is a regex library featuring a hybrid DFA/NFA engine architecture that automatically optimizes pattern matching based on complexity.

 It aims to provide a similar interface as the [re](https://docs.python.org/3/library/re.html) stdlib package while leveraging Mojo's performance capabilities.